Cris-Mur/BasicAPI/src/application/README.md

 # [Application](./index.js)

-The "Application" is a class module abstraction responsible for Express and Http server. please review [index](./index.js)
+The "Application" is a class module abstraction responsible for initialize Express and HTTP server. please review [index](./index.js)

 ---